No. 22 Group RAF

-No. 22 Group Royal Air Force (22 Gp) is one of six groups currently active in the Royal Air Force (RAF), falling under the responsibility of Deputy Commander-in-Chief (Personnel) in Air Command.
+No. 22 Group Royal Air Force (22 Gp) is one of five groups currently active in the Royal Air Force (RAF), falling under the responsibility of Deputy Commander-in-Chief (Personnel) in Air Command.
 Its previous title up until 2018 was No. 22 (Training) Group.
 The group is responsible for RAF training policy and controlling the Royal Air Force College and the RAF's training stations.
 As such, it is the direct successor to Training Group.
 22 Group provides training to all three service branches of the British Armed Forces; namely the Royal Air Force, the Royal Navy, and the British Army.